too-much-todotxt/spec/The-Todo.txt-Format.md

 clients discard priority on task completion.
 To preserve it, use the `key:value` format described below (for example, `pri:A`)

-With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.
+If a completed date and creation date are present you can calculate how many days it took to complete a task.

+NOTE both completion and creation date are OPTIONAL.
+This allows compatability with `todo.txt` files created either by hand or with `todo.sh` version 1.x.
+A number of tools follow the convention that `todo.sh` version 2.1 introduced in 2009 which is to auto include both dates.

 ## Additional File Format Definitions